-- all the files and packages on the system (including configuration information)
+- all the files and packages on the system (including configuration information).
+If you have selected a scan without overlay, then extra files and specific configuration information will be detected but will not be included in the report.

 - network settings including all NICs.
 Note that if the first card is static, it will be changed to DHCP.

 - root and user password (encrypted)

 - timezone

 - · keyboard settings

 - · kernel parameters

 - · users and groups

-- ssh keys
+- SSH keys

 - filesystem layout (partitioning)

 - SELinux settings (for Linux only).
 When SELinux is detected on the migrated system, the /.autorelabel file is added to the file system in order to relabel it on first boot.

-When you generate a machine image from the scan, all the information detected by the scan report is used in constructing the new machine image.
+When you generate a machine image from the scan, all the information included in the scan report is used in constructing the new machine image (except extra files if you performed a scan without overlay).
 However, prior to the generation starting, you will be prompted to indicate if you want to change some basic settings of the filesystem, namely the overall disk size and the swap size.
 You cannot set the swap size to 0.
 If you want to delete the swap partition, you must do this in Advanced Partitioning (refer to Configuring Advanced Partitioning).

-Warning: If the IP address of the live system being scanned has a static IP address, then this IP address is preserved.
-Namely when the machine is migrated, the new instance has the same IP address as the original machine.
+Warning: If the IP address of the live system being scanned has a static IP address, then this IP address is preserved, except when migrating a K5 image.
+For K5 migration, the settings will be changed so that DHCP is used.
+In all other cases, when the machine is migrated, the new instance has the same IP address as the original machine.
 In the case where the machine being scanned uses DHCP, then DHCP will be used for the migrated instance also.
 In this case the target environment must provide a DHCP service for an IP address to be assigned.
 If you wish to migrate a workload that has a static IP address, and you wish to reset the IP address or use DHCP then you should use white box migration.